 Mind in Nature

 The important thing to note here is that the behaviors of insects produce effects that are comparable to human intellect, but which are not intellectual.
 This is why, when viewed from the outside, such automatic behaviors often appear intelligent.
 But that’s a mistake.
 And only by close scrutiny and experiment does Fabre reveal the true nature of their minds.
-Fabre used the same methods of Darwin, the same analogies of Romanes, but his premises were different: he didn’t believe in evolution, and thus in an unbroken chain from the insect to the mind of man.
+Fabre used the same methods of Darwin, the same analogies of Romanes, but his premises were different: he didn’t believe in evolution, and thus in an unbroken chain from the invertebrate to the mind of man.
 And so he arrived at a radically different model of mind.

 August Forel’s Myrmecological Theory of Mind